Traffic Manager Traffic View

 - deep dive into the specific traffic patterns from each of these user bases to Azure regions where you have endpoints.

-For example, you can use Traffic View to understand which regions have a large number of traffic but suffer from higher latencies.
-Next, you can use this information to plan your footprint expansion to new Azure regions so that these users can have a lower latency experience.
+For example, you can use Traffic View to understand which regions have a large amount of traffic but suffer from higher latencies.
+Then you use this information to plan your footprint expansion to new Azure regions.
+That way your users will have a lower latency experience.

 How Traffic View works

-Traffic View works by having Traffic Manager look at the incoming queries received in the past seven days against a profile that has this feature enabled.
-From the incoming queries information, Traffic View extracts the source IP of the DNS resolver that is used as a representation of the location of the users.
-These are then grouped together at a DNS resolver level granularity to create user base regions by using the geographic information of IP addresses maintained by Traffic Manager.
-Traffic Manager then looks at the Azure regions to which the query was routed and constructs a traffic flow map for users from those regions.
+Traffic View works by look at the incoming queries received over the last seven days for a profile.
+From the incoming queries information, Traffic View extracts the source IP of the DNS resolver used to represent the location of the users.
+This information gets grouped together at a DNS resolver level to create user-base regions.
+Traffic Manager maintains the geographic information of IP addresses.
+Traffic Manager then looks at the Azure regions to which the query gets routed and constructs a traffic flow map for users from those regions.

-In the next step, Traffic Manager correlates the user base region to Azure region mapping with the network intelligence latency tables that it maintains for different end-user networks to understand the average latency experienced by users from those regions when connecting to Azure regions.
-All these calculations are then combined at a per local DNS resolver IP level before it is presented to you.
+In the next step, Traffic Manager correlates the user base region to Azure region mapping with the network intelligence latency tables.
+This table is maintained for different end-user networks to understand the average latency experienced by users from those regions when connecting to Azure regions.
+All these calculations are then combined at a per local DNS resolver IP level before it's presented to you.
 You can consume the information in various ways.

 The latency described in Traffic View is a representative latency between the end user and the Azure regions to which they had connected to, and is not the DNS lookup latency.
 Traffic View makes a best effort estimate of the latency between the local DNS resolver and the Azure region the query was routed to, if there is insufficient data available then the latency returned will be null.

-When you navigate to the Traffic View section in your Traffic Manager page, you are presented with a geographical map with an overlay of Traffic View insights.
+When you navigate to the Traffic View section in your Traffic Manager page, you see a geographical map with an overlay of Traffic View insights.
 The map provides information about the user base and endpoints for your Traffic Manager profile.

 User base information

-For those local DNS resolvers for which location information is available, they are shown in the map.
+For those local DNS resolvers for which location information is available, they're shown in the map.
 The color of the DNS resolver denotes the average latency experienced by end users who used that DNS resolver for their Traffic Manager queries.

 If you hover over a DNS resolver location in the map, it shows: